myrootfs/myrootfs/README.md

 # apt install lxd qemu-user-static
 ```

-The `qemu-user-static` package will automatically setup the required
+The `qemu-user-static` package automatically sets up the required
 `binfmt_misc` entries, other distributions might require installing
 another package, or setting them up manually.

-To test if everything is in order, simply run:
+To test if everything is in order, run:

 ```
 $ make lxd-prepare